Saturday, April 27, 2024

 Always punctual, Lewis and I rendezvoused with Jan at our designated place.
 Seeing us approach, he had a big smile.
 We shook hands and introduced ourselves.
 He saw the eagerness and enthusiasm in our faces, so we began straightaway.
 Yippee!

-Vojta owns Kro Kitchen, which is the parent-company of several enterprises in Prague.
-After working at restaurants in Norway, he liked how Norwegian inns were labelled as “KRO”, so he used it for his brand.
+Chef Václavík owns Kro Kitchen, which is the parent-company of several enterprises in Prague.
+After working at restaurants in Norway, he liked how Norwegian inns were labelled as “KRO”, so he used that word for his brand.
 In 2019, the bistro was his first creation.
 His methodology is simple: casual food prepared to provide joy.
-His cooking team handmakes their own bread, pastries, tempeh, kimchi, kombucha, cream cheese, sauces, and syrups.
+His cooking team makes their own bread, pastries, tempeh, kimchi, kombucha, cream cheese, sauces, and syrups.

 Our table was near the chef’s counter, facing the big rotisserie oven.
 The oven had exhibition-doors made of glass, so it allowed us to salivate while watching nine juicy chickens get slow-roasted.
 Yum!

 The recipe follows Vojta’s childhood nostalgia.
 The poultry comes from Druhaz Farm: a famous grower of chickens, ducks, and turkeys.
 KRO uses every part of each chicken, so nothing is wasted.
 They do their own compost for their organic garden.
-Veggies are sourced from the Farmers’ Markets in Prague.
+Some veggies are sourced from the Farmers’ Market.

 Jan announced that we would eat the chef’s famous recipe: Chicken Paprika.
 Their birds marinate overnight in a handmade umami spice mixture.
 Our eyes followed the chef, as he removed a row of birds from the oven and laid them on the cutting board to dissect.
 The aroma was mesmerizing: buttery and savory.